List of British monarchy records: Greatest

 The greatest age difference of an outgoing British monarch and successor was 54 years and 217 days between George II (born 30 October 1683) and his grandson George III (born 4 June 1738) who succeeded on the former's death on 25 October 1760.

 Smallest

 The smallest age difference of an outgoing British monarch and successor was 1 year and 171 days between Edward VIII (born 23 June 1894) and his brother George VI (born 14 December 1895) who succeeded on the former's abdication on 11 December 1936.

 Marriage

 Most marriages

 Henry VIII was married six times, making him Britain's most-married monarch.
 The queen who was married the most times was Mary, Queen of Scots, who had three husbands.
 The most-married queen consort was Catherine Parr, sixth wife of Henry VIII, who had four husbands.

 Never married

 William II, Edward V, Edward VI, and Elizabeth I all lived and died unmarried.
-In addition, Edward VIII was unmarried during his tenure as monarch, though he then married Wallis Simpson after his abdication (which was caused by this marriage plan).
+In addition, Edward VIII was unmarried during his tenure as monarch, though he married Wallis Simpson after his abdication.